How the West Was Won poster

 The First Threshold at 42 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This shows the protagonist's commitment to Eve chooses to stay and build a farm, accepting Linus's help.
 This decision commits her to the frontier life and sets the family saga in motion across generations.
 The west will be their destiny., moving from reaction to action.

 The Collapse moment at 123 minutes (75% through) represents the emotional nadir.
 Here, The buffalo stampede through the railroad camp and subsequent disasters represent the chaotic price of progress.
 Multiple deaths occur, and the destruction of the Native American way of life becomes undeniable.
-The whiff of death permeates this segment., illustrates the protagonist at their lowest point.
+The whiff of death permeates this segment., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 131 minutes initiates the final act resolution at 80% of the runtime.
 Zeb makes peace with the complexity of the American story.
 He chooses to stay in the west with his family, accepting both the glory and the guilt.
 The railroad is completed, symbolizing synthesis of the old and new., demonstrating the transformation achieved throughout the journey.